 How we recover overpayments

-We have powers under legislation to recover overpayments.
+Under legislation, we have powers to recover overpayments.
+Please contact us before the due date if you can't repay the money.
 If you have to repay money, we may:

-- recover amounts from your child support, we’ll do this for you if you have an ongoing entitlement
+- recover amounts from your child support, if you have an ongoing entitlement

 - ask your employer to deduct amounts from your pay

 We may also use all or part of your tax refund to repay the overpayment.
 This may still happen when you have a payment arrangement in place.
-Call us before you lodge your tax return if this would cause you hardship.
+If this would cause you hardship, call us on the Child Support enquiry line before you lodge your tax return.

 When we can’t recover an overpayment